concourse/rfcs/039-var-sources/proposal.md

 ## Rigid path lookup schemes

-With auth for the credential manager configured at the system-level, each credential manager has to support some form of multi-tenancy so that team A's secrets are accessed separately from team B's secrets.
+With auth for the credential manager configured at the system-level, each credential manager has to support some form of multi-tenancy so that team A cannot access team B's secrets.

-The current strategy is to encode team and pipeline names in the paths for the keys that are looked up, but this has many downsides:
+The current strategy is to encode team and pipeline names in the paths/identifiers for the credentials that are looked up, but this has many
+downsides:

-* Path schemes are a brittle approach to the security of untrusted multi-tenant installations, as it relies on the credential manager's credential identifiers to have a valid separator character that is also not allowed by Concourse team and pipeline names.
-This makes certain credential managers, e.g. Azure KeyVault which only allows `[a-z\-]+`, impossible to support.
+* Naming schemes are a brittle approach to the security of untrusted multi-tenant installations; it relies on the credential manager's identifiers to have a valid separator character that is also not allowed by Concourse team and pipeline names.
+This makes it impossible to support certain credential managers, e.g. Azure KeyVault which only allows `[a-z\-]+`.

-* This makes it impossible to share credentials between teams.
+* Forcing team names into the credential identifier makes it impossible to share credentials between teams.
 Instead the credential has to be duplicated under each team's path.
 This is a shame because credential managers like Vault have full-fledged support for ACLs.

-* With Vault, this makes it impossible to use any backend except `kv`, because all keys live under the same path scheme, and different backends can't be mounted under paths managed by other backends.
+* With Vault, enforcing a path scheme makes it impossible to use any backend except `kv` because different backends can't be mounted under paths managed by other backends.
 This removes a lot of the value of using Vault in the first place.

 ## "There can be only one"

 Only supporting a single credential manager really limits the possibilities of using credential managers for specialized use cases.

-A core tenent Concourse resources is that their content, i.e. version history and bits, should be addressable solely by the resource's configuration.
+A core tenent of Concourse's "Resources" concept is that their content, i.e. version history and bits, should be addressable solely by the resource's configuration.
 That is, given a resource's `type:` and `source:`, the same version history will be returned on any Concourse installation, and can therefore be de-duped and shared across teams within an installation.

-This means not relying on cluster state for access control; resource types should entirely trust their `source:`.
+This tenent forbids relying on worker state for access control within a resource.
+Instead, resource types should only use their `source:`.

-This is problematic for resources which make use of IAM roles associated to their `worker` EC2 instances in order to authenticate, because in this case the resource's `source:` does not actually include any credentials.
-As a result, we cannot safely enable [global resources][global-resources-opt-out]. by default because these resources would share version history without even vetting their credentials.
+This is problematic for resource types which make use of IAM roles associated to the worker EC2 instance that they run on in order to authenticate, because in this case the resource's `source:` does not actually include any credentials.
+As a result, we cannot safely enable [global resources][global-resources-opt-out] by default because these resources would share version history without even vetting their credentials.

-A special credential manager could be implemented to acquire credentials via IAM roles on the `web` EC2 instance and then provide them to the `source:` configuration via `((vars))`.
-This way the `source:` configuration is the source of truth.
-This is discussed in [concourse/concourse#3023][issue-3023].
+To resolve this issue, a var source could be implemented as a [Prototype][prototypes-rfc] that acquires credentials via EC2 IAM roles and then provides them to the `source:` configuration for a resource via `((vars))`.
+This way the `source:` configuration is still the source of truth, and we can still support worker-configured credentials.

-However, as there can only be one credential manager configured at a time, using that single "slot" just for IAM roles is a bit of a waste compared to a full-fledged credential manager that can be used for many more things.
+Tying back to this proposal, the above approach would be awkward to implement as a credential manager.
+With support for only a single credential manager, users would have to choose between using a general-purpose credential manager like Vault vs. a specialized use case such as EC2 IAM roles.

+If we introduce support for configuring multiple credential managers, and go beyond that to allowing them to be implemented at runtime via Prototypes, we can support all kinds of credential acquisition at once.

 # Proposal

-This proposal introduces a new kind of configuration: `var_sources`.
+This proposal introduces a new kind of configuration: var sources.

 This name "var source" is chosen to build on the existing terminology around `((vars))` and to directly relate them to one another.

 Calling them "var sources" instead of "credential managers" also allows them to be used for things that aren't necessarily credentials.
+[RFC #27][rfc-27] introduces a way to trigger a job when a var changes, which can be used for per-job timed interval triggers.
+[RFC #29][rfc-29] introduces a way to run a step "across" all vars, which could be used to e.g. set a pipeline for each pull request.

-`var_sources` may be specified at a pipeline-level, like so:
+Var sources are specified at a pipeline-level, like so:

 ```yaml
 var_sources: